Malta citizenship by merit: details explained

 Why can Malta citizenship by merit be rejected or revoked?

-Malta citizenship by merit application may be refused at the assessment stage or citizenship may later be withdrawn if legal or contribution-related obligations are not met.
+Naturalisation by merit is a discretionary process, and requests may be refused at the assessment stage.
+Citizenship may also be withdrawn later if legal obligations or the contribution outlined in the Proposal Letter are not fulfilled.

 1. Passive investment profiles.
-Capital deployment alone, such as real estate purchases or bank deposits, does not qualify as merit.
+Capital deployment alone, such as real estate purchases or bank deposits are generally not considered sufficient.

 2. Lack of local engagement.
 Remote wealth management or advisory activity conducted outside Malta is not treated as exceptional service to the country.